rocker-org/rocker/doc/RockerIntro.md

 ### Deprecation

-The Rocker effort supercedes and replaces earlier work by Dirk (in the docker-debian-r and docker-ubuntu-r GitHub repositories) and Carl.
+The Rocker effort supersedes and replaces earlier work by Dirk (in the docker-debian-r and docker-ubuntu-r GitHub repositories) and Carl.
 Please use the [Rocker GitHub repo](https://github.com/rocker-org/rocker) and [Rocker Containers from Docker.com](https://hub.docker.com/account/organizations/rocker/)